rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

 # Key Storage through Enterprise Runner
-The [Enterprise Runner](/administration/runner/runner-intro) can be used to retrieve keys from secrets providers that are _not_ directly accessible from the Process Automation cluster or from Runbook Automation due to network boundaries.
+The [Enterprise Runner](/administration/runner/runner-intro) can be used to retrieve keys from secrets providers that are _not_ directly accessible from the Process Automation cluster or from Runbook Automation due to network/security boundaries.
 For example, if Runbook Automation does not have a direct network path to a self-hosted Hashicorp Vault instance, then a Runner can be placed in the same network as Vault and retrieve secrets from Vault to be used by operations on the Runner.